vmc-7645/bit/README.md

 bit help
 ```

-Adds current changes history log.
+Pushes current changes to queue, removing the previous queue simultaniously.
 Note that you may only load commits that have been tagged.
 ```
 bit add
 ```

-Tags current changes in history, allowing for jumping back to this change specifically.
+Tags current changes in queue, allowing for jumping back to this change specifically.
 ```
 bit tag
 ```